Norman S. Dike: Parents and early life

 Dike was born in Brooklyn on October 22, 1862 the son of Camden C. Dike and Jennie Scott Dike.
 Dike's middle name was also given as Scott.
 Camden was a wool merchant in New York City and was active in city Republican politics.
 Camden was born in Providence, Rhode Island, the son of Albyn V. and Phebe A. Dike.
 Camden died on October 11, 1894, in Point Pleasant, New Jersey, of typhoid.
 Jennie was a native of Rochester, New York, and was the daughter of David and Maria Scott and granddaughter of Phineas Stanton, an officer in the War of 1812 and later a general in the New York State militia.
 He had two sisters, Miriam (who married Murray Boocock) and Jennie (who married G. C. F. Williams).
-He attended Brooklyn Polytechnic Institute and then Brown University, where he graduated in 1885 with a Ph B. In 1887 he graduated from Columbia University Law School with a LL B. At Brown, Dike was editor of the Brunonian and Liber Brunensis, President of the Boating Association and the Hammer & Tongs Dramatic Association, manager of the baseball team, class marshal, class president, and a member of the Psi Upsilon fraternity.
+He attended Brooklyn Polytechnic Institute and then Brown University, where he graduated in 1885 with a Ph B. In 1887 he graduated from Columbia University Law School with an LL B. At Brown, Dike was editor of the Brunonian and Liber Brunensis, President of the Boating Association and the Hammer & Tongs Dramatic Association, manager of the baseball team, class marshal, class president, and a member of the Psi Upsilon fraternity.